Bhoirwadi

 Bhoirwadi is an area located in Hinjawadi Phase-3, Pune, in the state of Maharashtra, India.
 It is under the jurisdiction of Hinjawadi and Pune Metropolitan Region Development Authority (PMRDA).
 The Rajiv Gandhi Infotech Park Phase-3 and International Tech Park are located in this area.
 Bhoirwadi is well connected and near Balewadi, Baner, Aundh, Pune.
 Bhoirwadi used to be a village, but now it has been drastically transformed into an affluent, developed area with multinational companies and residential high-rises.

 Economy

 Companies situated here include Tata Consultancy Services, Capgemini, Infosys, Congnigent and Tech Mahindra.
 International Tech Park is a 25-acre global IT park located in Bhoirwadi.
 This location is classified as an IT/ITES Special Economic Zone (SEZ).

 Transportation

 Bhoirwadi (Megapolis Circle) Hinjawadi Line-3 Pune Metro Railways

-Metro Railway: Line 3 (Pune Metro)- Bhoirwadi has been connected with Metro Railway through Megapolis Circle Station.
+Metro Railway: Pink Line (Pune Metro)- Bhoirwadi has been connected with Metro Railway through Megapolis Circle Station.
 The Hinjawadi Metro is under construction; it goes through Bhoirwadi up to Megapolis Circle.